oVirt/vdsm/doc/thin-provisioning.md

   during LSM.
 - Keep the current flow with no changes.
-- Events received during LSM will mark a drive for extension, but the drive monitor ignores this state during LSM, since it must check the drive and/or the replica explicitly.
+- Events received during LSM will mark a drive for extension, but the volume monitor ignores this state during LSM, since it must check the drive and/or the replica explicitly.
 - When LSM is completed:
   - If the new drive is chunked and the source drive was marked for